gsidsid/ai-express/README.md

 ![Banner](src/assets/readme-banner.png)

 A fast way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.
+Comes out of the box with configurable input redaction, output validation, prompt retry, rate limiting & output caching infrastructure with no additional setup.

 Run locally, or deploy in one click using the button below.
 If you are deploying AI Express for production use, make sure to customize the AIEXPRESS_API_KEY environment variable with a new random value that you keep secret.